osbeorn/sic2intel/README.md

 ##3.
 Using the translator tool

-- Run the project in Eclipse or run the previously generated *.jar* file.
+- Run the project in Eclipse, run the previously generated *.jar* file or just use the already compiled tool located in *executable/*
 - Select a SIC/XE *.asm* file
 - Optionally select the *debug output* option, which adds source SIC/XE instructions as comments in the translated program.
 - Press **Translate**.